centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 cat sample-sheet.csv
 ```

 Viralrecon can do an absolutely diverse range of things and produce an enormous amount of output.
 Here we have a simple reference alignment of two samples.
-The samples are dengue virus so not SARS-CoV-2 (so we can skip SARS-CoV-2 functions: --skip_freyja --skip_pangolin --skip_nextclade), are illumina (--platform illumina), are shotgun not amplicon (--protocol metagenomic), we have a suitable reference sequence (--fasta deng3.fasta), and we want to run reference alignment only with no metagenomic analyses (so we can skip --skip_kraken2 --skip_assembly --skip_quast), and for speed we'll skip multiqc at the end (--skip_multiqc); -process.cpus limits the number of CPU cores that a single task can use, while -process.maxForks limits how many tasks Nextflow can run simultaneously.
+The samples are dengue virus so not SARS-CoV-2 (so we can skip SARS-CoV-2 functions: --skip_freyja --skip_pangolin --skip_nextclade), are illumina (--platform illumina), are shotgun not amplicon (--protocol metagenomic), we have a suitable reference sequence (--fasta deng3.fasta), and we want to run reference alignment only with no metagenomic analyses (so we can skip --skip_kraken2 --skip_assembly --skip_variants_quast --skip_assembly_quast), and for speed we'll skip multiqc at the end (--skip_multiqc); -process.cpus limits the number of CPU cores that a single task can use, while -process.maxForks limits how many tasks Nextflow can run simultaneously.
 Overall, we need to run viralrecon via conda (-profile conda) rather than docker - docker is probably better and quicker, but it wont work well for us on the system we are using.
 As viralrecon can do a diverse range of things, the commands can be long as you need to tell it exactly what you want and don't want to do:

 ```
-nextflow run nf-core/viralrecon -r 3.0.0 -profile conda --input sample-sheet.csv --outdir results --protocol metagenomic --platform illumina --fasta deng3.fasta --variant_caller ivar --consensus_caller ivar -process.cpus 2 -process.maxForks 2 --skip_freyja --skip_pangolin --skip_nextclade --skip_kraken2 --skip_assembly --skip_quast --skip_multiqc
+nextflow run nf-core/viralrecon -r 3.0.0 -profile conda --input sample-sheet.csv --outdir results --protocol metagenomic --platform illumina --fasta deng3.fasta --variant_caller ivar --consensus_caller ivar -process.cpus 2 -process.maxForks 2 --skip_freyja --skip_pangolin --skip_nextclade --skip_kraken2 --skip_assembly --skip_variants_quast --skip_assembly_quast --skip_multiqc
 ```

 When it runs, it will list all the steps that it is going to run and constantly update on their progress, at the end you should see a message in green that says something like the below before your command prompt returns: